Ceiling Fan Installation Show Case

 Case Study 6 – Cafe Rouge French Brasserie Henley

 Now you can see some of the lovely Hunter Seville and Savoy ceiling fans in a high street near you.
 The famous French Brasserie chain is rolling-out a programme of Hunter fans in all of its 79 restaurants across the UK.
 These shots are from their restaurant in the market town of Henley, famous for it’s annual rowing regatta.
 Their corporate interior designers wanted to add some focus and interest to the ceiling area in front of the bar in their restaurants and so embarked on a robust selection exercise.
 After considering a number of brands they decided to go with Hunter due to their strong brand name, history, reliability, lifetime warranty and fantastic style.
-They picked the Hunter Seville II in new bronze and the Hunter Savoy in antique brass.
+They picked the Hunter Seville II ceiling fan and the Hunter Savoy ceiling fan.
 Both have modern contemporary finishes and look perfect in their restaurants.